 Chapter 3: Conducting Effective Meetings

 The best way to build an Ultimate Sales Machine and run it smoothly and without a hitch is to hold regular, highly productive meetings dedicated to improving every aspect of your company.
-In each of these meetings you will have all the relevant people focus on a small part of your company.
+In each of these meetings, you will have all the relevant people focus on a small part of your company.
 Together, you will brainstorm how to improve in that area, create test procedures, and ultimately create business rules that everyone will be trained to follow.
-This constant focus on what Chet Holmes calls the three P’s (Planning, Procedures and Policies) is essential for him to create an Ultimate Sales Machine.
+This constant focus on what Chet Holmes calls the three P’s (Planning, Procedures, and Policies) is essential for him to create an Ultimate Sales Machine.

 One essential requirement is to plan at least one hour per week to work on the three Ps, whatever the size of the company.
-As Michael Gerber says in The E-myth Revisited : Why Most Small Businesses Don’t Work and What To Do About It, it’s about working on your business, rather than in your business.
-The best way to work on these elements is to conduct workshops (work meetings) to focus your mind-set, and that of everyone, on the solutions and improvements to be made to the organization.
+As Michael Gerber says in The E-myth Revisited: Why Most Small Businesses Don’t Work and What To Do About It, it’s about working on your business, rather than in your business.
+The best way to work on these elements is to conduct workshops (work meetings) to focus your mindset, and that of everyone, on the solutions and improvements to be made to the organization.
 A workshop means that instead of speaking and listening to others, everyone is working on a problem, and expressing their ideas and insights to propel the company forward.

 Such work meetings help the company to close ranks and form a team.
 Often when you ask a question to six people, you will have six different answers.
 Thus, if you ask six employees to tell you what the main strength of your company is, you will have six different answers.
 This is not a good thing, and the workshops will help you unify your employees and create a powerful and consistent vision at every level of the company.

 The first thing you need to do to conduct quality workshops is to plan the weekly meetings with your team.
 If your company has less than 30 people, you can have the entire team at your first workshop.
 If you have more than 30 people, you can do workshops by department.
 Even if you are a solitary entrepreneur, you can do workshops with yourself and have great results.
-Plan the workshops for the coming year and put them in the agenda of the company as a non-negotiable obligation in everyone’s duties.
+Plan the workshops for the coming year and put them on the agenda of the company as a non-negotiable obligation in everyone’s duties.
 Start this week.

 Then, you have to decide what you are going to work on.
 You may have an obvious problem you want to work on, but here’s an excellent topic for your first workshop: